Ferretelic/GoogleMapsRecommender/README.md

 * `price`: Clustering based on price tiers.
 * `rating`: Alignment based on average ratings.

-The figure below is a result of PCA applied to business embeddings of `best` model from `Asian` dataset colored by cities they are located. (only include top 10 cities)
+The figure below is a result of PCA applied to business embeddings of `best` model from `Asian` dataset colored by the cities where they are located. (only include top 10 cities)

 ![states](./results/Asian/plots/dim_reduction/best/pca/city.png)